 But FFTP (fibre to the premises) is on the rise, currently led by Virgin Media.
 This sends the fibre cable straight into your home, and as you would probably imagine, makes the connection much speedier.
 With the growing affordability of such ‘superfast’ connections, we think it’s fair to say that fibre is the way to go if you’re seeking out new broadband in 2021.

 That depends firstly on what stage you’re at in your current contract, and just how happy you are with your current provider.
 Hopefully, our guide has assured you that you needn’t upgrade to a higher speed service just for its own sake.

 Instead, we want you to make as informed a decision as possible.
 Think about the devices being used in your household, and calculate how much bandwidth they’ll require at the busiest times.
-From this, you can head to our pick of the best broadband deals and choose the right service for you.

 How accurate are broadband speeds?